pedalv/.NetApp/WebService/README.md

 ## Why SOAP?
 - SOAP is important for application development to allow Internet communication between programs.
-- Today's applications communicate using Remote Procedure Calls (RPC) between objects like DCOM and CORBA, but HTTP was not designed for this.
+- Today's applications communicate using Remote Procedure Calls (or RPC) between objects like DCOM and CORBA, but HTTP was not designed for this.
 - RPC represents a compatibility and security problem; firewalls and proxy servers will normally block this kind of traffic.
 - A better way to communicate between applications is over HTTP, because HTTP is supported by all Internet browsers and servers.
 - SOAP was created to provides a way to communicate between applications, running on different operating systems, with different technologies and programming languages.